 - Upkeep laws explained: What is a child entitled to after a divorce in Canada?

 - How to apply for child support in Canada?

-- How to reduce child support payments in Canada?
+- How to make an out-of-court child support agreement in Canada

-- When do you stop paying child support in Canada?
+- Can you go to jail for failing to pay child support in Canada?

 Under Canada’s Federal Divorce Act, child support is a right, meaning the parents must provide food, shelter, education, clothes, and healthcare until the child turns 18.
 Under federal law, the divorce act is applicable if both parents are, quote “habitually residents in the same province at the time of the divorce.”
 Provincial and territorial laws may also apply.
 Below is everything you need to know about child support in Canada.

 - Child support in Canada ends when the child turns 18, dies, or gets adopted.